The 2015 and 2016 Penalty for Not Having Health Insurance

 - The penalty is subject to a maximum of $2,085 per family.

 Note that if you had coverage for part of the year, the penalty will be pro-rated.
 Also, if you were without health insurance for two months or less, then more than likely you will not owe a tax penalty for being uninsured.
-Click on the following link and search for Types of Coverage Exemptions to see a list of exemptions that could protect you from having to pay a penalty.
 For more information and how this applies to your specific situation, we advise that you consult with your tax advisor or CPA.

 Not sure how Obamacare affects your health care plans in California?
 Learn how the ACA works in California, including benefits, costs and enrollment.